wafflestudio/snutt-ios/README.md

 For instance, a tag named `testflight/v3.0.0-debug.1` will trigger an action that creates a `debug` build of the app, sets the version and build number as `3.0.0` and `1` respectively, and uploads it to TestFlight.

 Alternatively, an action scheduled under the tag named `appstore/v3.0.0-release.1` will create a release build and submit it to App Store for review.
-Note that after the review process is complete, you should manually choose to release the app on [App Store Connect](https://appstoreconnect.apple.com/). **It is advised to [create a new release](https://github.com/wafflestudio/snutt-ios/releases) when submitting to App Store.**
+Note that after the review process is complete, you should manually choose to release the app on [App Store Connect](https://appstoreconnect.apple.com/).

 #### Caveats

 - You cannot upload debug builds to App Store.
 In other words, tag names such as `appstore/v3.0.0-debug.1` will be ignored.
 - The build numbers for any specific version should be monotonically increasing **for each build configuration**.
 For example, `appstore/v3.0.0-release.5` can't precede `testflight/v3.0.0-release.3`.
+- To submit a build to App Store, you must [create a new release](https://github.com/wafflestudio/snutt-ios/releases).
+The release description should be carefully written, because it will go directly into the App Store changelog.

 ## Roadmap